AndreasKing-Goks/AndreasKing-Goks/README.md

 - I’m currently studying Marine and Maritime Intelligent Robotics
 - I mainly code using Python and Matlab
-- Discuss me things about Ship and Naval things, 3D Designs, CFD, Computer Vision and Robotics
+- Discuss things about Ship and Naval things, 3D Designs, Marine Control, Digital Twin, AI and Robotics
 - How to reach me: [LinkedIn](https://www.linkedin.com/in/andreassitorus/)
 - I was a Naval Architecture and Shipbuilding Engineering graduate!